 The Immediate PDG shall chair the nominating committee.
-The nominating committee shall be composed of at least two additional PDGs, and a representative from each of the District 6860 Assistant Governor Groups.
-No two members may be from the same AG Group.
+The nominating committee shall be composed of at least two additional PDGs, and a representative from each of the District 6860 Areas.
+No two members may be from the same Area.
 The current DG shall appoint the nominating committee.
 Members serve a one year rotating term.
-No two members may be from the same AG Area, except for the case that a Past District Governor and an Assistant Governor, will be from the same AG Group.
+No two members may be from the same Area, except for the case that a Past District Governor appointee and the Area appointee may be from the same Area.